 10 Compare James Bohman’s remark: ‘Only under ideal conditions would democracy realize justice and rights; in nonideal conditions, democracy might even arguably promote the continued existence of unjust circumstances’ (Bohman, 2005, p.
 103; and see pp. 114-5).

-11 Compare my remarks on the relationship between participatory parity and Rawls’ difference principle in my (Thompson, forthcoming).
+11 Compare my remarks on the relationship between participatory parity and Rawls’ difference principle in my (Thompson, 2009).

 12 I cannot see that it is any defence of Fraser’s position to say that other ‘meanings of recognition’ are not excluded, given that, as she admits, their pursuit is constrained or ruled out if they are contrary to participatory parity.